InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 ## Solution

-Those involved with the InnerSource initiative in the organisation need to understand two perspectives:
+Those that should adopt InnerSource need to understand two perspectives:

 ### Why does the organisation want to adopt InnerSource?